-The EU Taxonomy is a classification system laid down in Regulation establishing a list of environmentally sustainable economic activities.
+The EU Taxonomy is a classification system laid down in Regulation 2020/852, (EU) establishing a list of environmentally sustainable economic activities.
 Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the or or objective.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.